Origami language syntax

 Generally speaking, the Origami expression language does not have reserved words, but:

 • Origami does include a number of built-in functions and values which will normally be in scope.
 All of them have names that start with an @ at sign.
-If you can, avoid adopting names for your own functions or data members that begin with @.
+To the extent you can, avoid adopting names for your own functions or data members that begin with @.

-• A few protocols like https: are reserved in URLs.
+• A few protocols like https: are reserved for use in URLs.

 Some of the Origami built-ins provide values which are normally reserved in a language, such as @true and @false values for true and false.